 - Claim under excess marine liabilities reinsurance policy, covering, inter alia shiprepairer’s legal liability (on LSW 169A terms) and marine products liability, for claims against builders in relation to sinking of superyacht in adverse weather / seas.

-- Product-liability policy coverage dispute relating to third-party claims against pharmaceutical manufacturer, raising issues relating to pre-contractual non-disclosures, brokers’ duties under financial services legislation and as a matter of London-market practice to allow insurers access to records (QBD, with Paul Reed QC).
+- Product-liability policy coverage dispute relating to third-party claims against pharmaceutical manufacturer, raising issues relating to pre-contractual non-disclosures, brokers’ duties under financial services legislation and as a matter of London-market practice to allow insurers access to records (QBD, with Paul Reed KC).

 Examples of property insurance coverage work:

-- Cayman-Islands arbitration of insurance claim under property all risks and business interruption policy, arising from hotel damaged by Hurricane Paloma; key issues included damages for delay in indemnifying, whether insurers’ had a duty to cooperate, and micro-organism exclusions (with Paul Reed QC).
+- Cayman-Islands arbitration of insurance claim under property all risks and business interruption policy, arising from hotel damaged by Hurricane Paloma; key issues included damages for delay in indemnifying, whether insurers’ had a duty to cooperate, and micro-organism exclusions (with Paul Reed KC).

 - Coverage dispute under a property policy following a house fire: key issues included the availability of damages for delay in indemnifying, faulty materials exclusion, breaches of statutory duty by insurers under the Financial Services & Markets Act 2000 and ICOBS 8.1, and the issuance of court proceedings following a determination by the Financial Ombudsman Service.

 Examples of public liability coverage work:

 - Claim against public liability insurers under the Third Parties (Rights Against Insurers) Act 1930, raising issues as to a lack of timely notification of the third-party claim, and a settlement agreement entered into with the assured prior to their insolvency (with Paul Reed KC).

 Insurance funded disputes